glorang/nwfermi/README.md

 # Add your local user to the input group

-To be able to read the input device your local user should be part of the *input* group.
+To be able to read the input device your local user *must* be part of the *input* group.
-Optionally, you should/can add the gdm user to this group as well
+You should add the *gdm* user to this group as well.

 ```
 # usermod -a -G input gdm